Are you a fund manager? Have you ever tried to open the same trade in 2 or more accounts simultaneously?

-In the inputs of the LTC client, you can find that a RiskRatioServer parameter by default is set to use server balance and client balance for calculation of the lot size.
+In the inputs of the LTC client, you can find that a RiskRatioServer parameter, by default, is set to use server balance and client balance to calculate the lot size.
 You can easily change these two parameters false to make the LTC Client EA use equity instead of balance to calculate a lot size.

 2. Fixed Lot Size.

 As the name suggests, it doesn’t matter the size of the account.
 It will always use the same lot size you choose.